Halo-gravity traction device

 Halo-gravity traction (HGT) is a type of traction device utilized to treat spinal deformities such as scoliosis, congenital spine deformities, cervical instability, basilar invagination, and kyphosis.
 It is used prior to surgical treatment to reduce the difficulty of the following surgery and the need for a more dangerous surgery.
 The device works by applying weight to the spine in order to stretch and straighten it.
-Patients are capable of remaining somewhat active using a wheelchair or a walker whilst undergoing treatment.
+Patients are capable of remaining somewhat active using a wheelchair or a walker while undergoing treatment.
 Most of the research suggests that HGT is a safe treatment, and it can even improve patients' nutrition or respiratory functioning.
 However, some patients may experience side effects such as headaches or neurological complications.
 The halo device itself was invented in the 1960s by doctors working at the Rancho Los Amigos hospital.
 Their work was published in a paper entitled "The Halo: A Spinal Skeletal Traction Fixation Device."
 The clinician Pierre Stagnara utilized the device to develop Halo-Gravity traction.